NebzHB/dependance.lib/install_nodejs.md

 4. an apt-get update before launch
 5. pre-required packages already installed (nodejs required packages will be installed by this script)
 6. this script take care of percents from 10 to 50 if parameters are 10 and 50.
+7. the script read package.json file next to it and install nodejs version in engines>node and npm version in engines>npm (need >= no ^)

 ```
 #!/bin/bash